Skip to content

 DataMutator

-use Event4u\DataHelpers\DataMutator;
+use event4u\DataHelpers\DataMutator;

-// Set values in nested structure
+// Set values in nested structure (fluent chaining)

 $target = [];

-// Result: ['user' => ['profile' => ['name' => 'Alice', 'email' => 'alice@example.com']]]
+// $target is now: ['user' => ['profile' => ['name' => 'Alice', 'email' => 'alice@example.com']]]

 // Merge data

-$target = DataMutator::merge($target, 'user.profile', ['age' => 30, 'city' => 'Berlin']);
+DataMutator::make($target)->merge('user.profile', ['age' => 30, 'city' => 'Berlin']);

-// Result: ['user' => ['profile' => ['name' => 'Alice', 'email' => 'alice@example.com', 'age' => 30, 'city' => 'Berlin']]]
+// $target is now: ['user' => ['profile' => ['name' => 'Alice', 'email' => 'alice@example.com', 'age' => 30, 'city' => 'Berlin']]]

 // Update multiple items with wildcard